memset0/membot/README.md

 #### As an independent bot

-To deploy as an independent bot, which means you will start the bot with all features enabled, will probably cost you quite a lot time on the config file.
+To deploy as an independent bot, which means you will start the bot with all features enabled, will probably cost you quite a lot time on the configuration.
 Due to the lack of my time, I wouldn't provide a template configuration file currently.
-However, you can refer to the `Config` interfaces in the code by yourself.
+However, you can refer to the `Config` interfaces in the code to the modules by yourself.

-Notice that our image operating service is dependent on `ffmpeg` to handle.
-If you enabled any submodules depending on it, make sure you have it installed before launching.
+Notice that our image operations are dependent on [*ffmpeg*](https://github.com/FFmpeg/FFmpeg) to handle.
+If you enabled any submodules depending on the image service, make sure you have *ffmpeg* installed before launching.

-To start the bot, run following commands.
+To start the bot, please run following commands.

 ```shell
 yarn